From A Shropshire Lad by A.E. Housman.

 The sun goes down, worlds darken.
 Deep within another tainted dream I wander, alone, with just myself as companion.
 Dusty hallways fade in light.
 Eerie screams pierce tortured silence, leaving scattered bits of broken dreams, just memories.

-Note: This article has been updated and expanded in my essay collection The Cheese Toast Project, available in print from online bookstores, and in print and Kindle at Amazon.
+Note: This article has been updated and expanded in my essay collection Words Words Words, available in print from Amazon and Barnes and Noble.
 Modern stage interpretations of Hamlet place a great deal of emphasis on the relationship between Hamlet and Ophelia, more so, perhaps, than Shakespeare himself intended.
-Some … Continue reading Ophelia and Hamlet
+Some go so far as to place … Continue reading Ophelia and Hamlet

 One of the shorter books of the bible, Jonah provides us with a situation where God has a justifiable beef with one of its subjects.
 We also see a significant alteration in how God deals with disobedience, as opposed to Genesis and other early books.
 Faced with a totally unwilling prophet, God gets very creative, … Continue reading Real Bible Studies: The Book of Jonah